Choose an Asheville Workers’ Compensation Lawyer Who Will Work Hard for You

 Named as one of the Top 25 Best Cities for Manufacturing Jobs by Kempler Industries in 2019, some of Asheville’s top employers are manufacturers Eaton Corporation, Kendro Laboratory Products, Unison Engine Components, and Wilsonart, and each of these companies employ between 500-999 employees.
 The two largest employers in the city, Mission Health Hospital and Ingles Marketing, Inc., employ over 1000 employees.
 These growing industries – manufacturing, healthcare, and retail – are also the top private industries in the U.S., with the highest number of workplace injuries resulting in days away from work in 2019:

 As Asheville grows and thrives, workers’ comp claims will increase.
 If you are one of these injured workers, you may need a workers’ compensation attorney.
 Contact us for a free case evaluation.
 Our workers’ compensation lawyers have years of experience fighting for our clients’ rights.

 How Do Injured Workers File a Workers’ Compensation Claim in Asheville?

 Workplace injuries can stop your paycheck and burden you with medical bills, and workers’ compensation wage replacement and medical care benefits are designed to help with both.
 You may feel that you need additional guidance in filing a workers’ comp claim.
-Regardless of whether you work with an Asheville workers’ compensation lawyer on your claim or not, here are the two things you need to do after a workplace accident or illness:
+Regardless of whether you work with a workers’ compensation lawyer on your claim or not, here are the two things you need to do after a workplace accident or illness:

 - Submit a written report of the accident to your employer.
 You should do this as soon as possible, but generally, you have 30 days after the injury occurred to meet the express requirements of the North Carolina workers’ compensation law.
 If you have an occupational illness, you have 30 days from the date a competent medical provider advises you that you have suffered an occupational illness to submit a written report.
 Even if you did not submit a written report within 30 days, you might still make a claim under many of the exceptions to this 30-day rule.